pavedroad-io/roadctl/README.md

 `$ make`

 ### Build Defaults
-Execute lint, go sec, go test, and the FOSSA and sonar scanners
+The defaults are to execute lint, go sec, go test, and the FOSSA and sonar scanners.

 - The artifacts hold the results for each command

-Generate the following components:
+The build generates the following components:

 -  Go source code
 -  Dependency graph